frytgy22/MegaTester/README.md

 Recommendation:
 - use give-when-then approach
-- use mockito
+- write some tests with mockito and without
-- other frameworks can be used
+- other test frameworks can be used

 ### Integration tests
 - Test rest points